coveooss/wazuh-kubernetes/README.md

 popd
 ```

-Finally, you can deploy the Logstash Deployment from the [logstash](logstash) folder after Kibana successfully initialized Elasticsearch:
+Finally, you can deploy the Logstash Kubernetes Deployment from the [logstash](logstash) folder after Kibana successfully loaded Wazuh templates in the Elasticsearch installation:
 ```BASH
 pushd logstash
 kubectl apply -f logstash-deploy.yaml